 Lily: Who is it?

 Raquel: (Off): Justin Timberlake.
 Who do you think it is?
 Open the door.
 (Lily opens the door.)
 What do you mean who is it?
 You text me five minutes ago and told me to come across the hall because you have exciting news to tell me.
 So tell me.

-Raquel: Oh, it’s that kind of news.
+Raquel: (Enters as Lily closes the door): Oh, it’s that kind of news.
 (Sits) Okay, tell me.

-Lily: What are you in such a rush for?
-When I text you asking if you had time to see me and you said you did so I asked you to come over.
+Lily: Why are you in such a rush?
+When I text you I asked if you had time to see me and you said you did so I asked you to come over.

 Raquel: Yeah so?
 I’m seeing.
 I’m over.
 Tell me already.